 If you’re not already having daily family worships, it’s not too late to begin!
 Remember, it doesn’t need to (and shouldn’t) be long or fancy.
 Take the first step and your family will be blessed.

-Already convinced you should be doing family worship, but need practical tips or resources to make it meaningful?
+Already convinced you should be having family worship, but need practical tips or resources to make it meaningful?
 Read my post with tips for meaningful family worship with young kids to get you